The Fighting Shepherdess

-The Fighting Shepherdess is a 1920 American western-romance film directed by Edward José and Millard Webb and written by Frank Mitchell Dazey.
+The Fighting Shepherdess is a 1920 American silent Western-romance film directed by Edward José and Millard Webb and written by Frank Mitchell Dazey.
 It is based on the 1919 novel The Fighting Shepherdess by Caroline Lockhart.
-The film stars Anita Stewart, Wallace MacDonald, Noah Beery Sr., Walter Long, Eugenie Besserer and John Hall.
+The film stars Anita Stewart, Wallace MacDonald, Noah Beery, Walter Long, Eugenie Besserer and John Hall.
 The film was released on March 1, 1920, by First National Exhibitors' Circuit.